Abayomiokojie/stroke-prediction/README.md

 - Where worked people with stroke?
 - How many has HTA
 - How many has heart_disease
+- Glucose average:
-- Glucose average: min value is 55, max value is 271, we can’t take the mean, we could separated in groups: to take in consideracion, aleatory glucose test  in value more than 200 mg/dl is diagnosis of Diabetes, therefore it is other comorbidity (we need to consider that in the analysis, it is another risk factor, sometimes patients arrive ‘without chronic diseases’ but they have it underdiagnosticated several time ago, I suggest this groups according with the American society of diabetes:
+	- min value is 55, max value is 271, we can’t take the mean,
+	- we could separated in groups: to take in consideracion, aleatory glucose test  in value more than 200 mg/dl is diagnosis of Diabetes, therefore it is other comorbidity (we need to consider that in the analysis, it is another risk factor, sometimes patients arrive ‘without chronic diseases’ but they have it underdiagnosticated several years ago
-100 or less
-101 to 150
+	-  I suggest this groups according with the American society of diabetes:
+		- 140 mg/dl or less (use to be a normal value)
-151 to 199
+		- 141 to 199 mg/dl  (prediabetes or oral glucose intolerance)
-More than 200 mg/dl Diabetes.
+		- More than 200 mg/dl Diabetes.

 - BMI: min value 10.3 and max value 97.6
-We can use de BMI classification from the CDC:
+	- We can use de BMI classification from the CDC:
-<18.5: Underweight
+		- <18.5: Underweight
-18.5>25 Healthy Weight
+		- 18.5>25 Healthy Weight
-25>=30: Overweight
+		- 25>=30: Overweight
->= 30 Obesity
+		- >= 30 Obesity
- 30 to 35 Obesity class 1
+		- 30 to 35 Obesity class 1
-35 to 40 Obesity class 2
+		- 35 to 40 Obesity class 2
- >=40 Obesity class 3 (severe Obesity
+		- >=40 Obesity class 3 (severe Obesity)

 - Stroke and smoke:
-“formerly smoked"
+	- “formerly smoked"
- "never smoked"
+	- "never smoked"
-"smokes"
+	- "smokes"
-"Unknown
+	- "Unknown